 It’s the middle of winter.
 You’re getting very few eggs from your flock, if any at all.
-They’re still in the stages of molting, or they’re just finishing up their last molt.
+They’re still in the stages of seasonal feather loss and feather growth, or they’re just finishing up their last molt.

 Combine that with dormant winter gardens, which leave fewer opportunities for them to forage, and you often need to augment their diet with extra goodies to keep them healthy through the season.

-For happy hens, try a few of these tips and come spring, you’ll have a flock that’s fully coiffed and back on track.
+For happy hens, try these seven simple tips for keeping chickens healthy in winter and helping them thrive all season.
+Come spring, you’ll have a flock that’s fully coiffed and back on track.

 1. Supplement your chickens’ diet with store-bought greens.

 Fresh greens in the garden are usually hard to come by in the winter, so you should supplement your chickens’ diet with store-bought salads.
 (Or strike a deal with your favorite farmers’ market merchant to buy all their leftover greens.)

 Choose nutritionally dense, dark greens like kale, collards, chard, and spinach.
 Try to stay away from the cheap stuff like iceberg lettuce, which is basically just green-tinged water.

 Greens (including those lowly weeds) are an important source of vitamins and minerals for chickens, just as they are for humans.